James M. Maskell Writer

 "A Renewal" is my first attempt at a bit of a haunted tale.
 It was published by the British journal Crow and Cross Keys on April 24, 2024.

 "Suburban Laureate " was inspired by an experience my father had when I was very young.
-I decided to craft a completely fictional story around that moment.
-It was originally published in the first issue of
+This fictionalization was originally published in the first issue of

 Vita and the Woolf.